Bootstrap tests for almost goodness-of-fit: A simulation study

 The variable \(X\) follows a Weibull distribution with shape parameter \(2\) and scale parameter 1, that is, \( F(x) = 1 - e^{-x^2} \), \(x>0\).
-We select $p=1$ to better detect differences in the tails of the distribution.
-The \(\mathrm{L}^1\)-distance between \(F\) and \(\mathcal G\) is \(\|F-G(\btheta_F)\|_1=0.3002\) (vertical line in Figure~\ref{Fig.PowerWeiExp}).
-For samples of size \(n=100\) and \(n=500\), in Figure~\ref{Fig.PowerWeiExp} we display the power attained by the procedures Bootstrap 1 \eqref{RejectionRegBoot1} and Bootstrap 2 \eqref{RejectionRegBootAsymp}.
-Observe that, for \(n=100\) both power functions already adjust well to the significance level fixed as $\alpha=0.05$.
+We select $p=1$ to better detect differences in the right tail.
+In this example, we have that $\theta_F=\E X = \mu=\sqrt{\pi}/2$ and the \(\mathrm{L}^1\)-distance is \(\|F-G(\theta_F)\|_1=0.3002\).
+The AGoF statistic in \eqref{Proportion-improvement} is \(G(F,\mathcal{G}))=0.194\).
+This means that the exponential model only improves by $19.4\%$ over the degenerate distribution at $\mu$ in the approximation of this Weibull variable (with respect to the $\mathrm{L}^1$-norm).
+In Figure~\ref{Fig.PowerSimul1}(a) we display the power attained by the procedures Bootstrap 1 \eqref{RejectionRegBoot1} (continuous lines) and Bootstrap 2 \eqref{RejectionRegBootAsymp} (dashed lines).
+Observe that, for \(n=100\) both power functions already adjust well to the significance level.
 For \(n=500\), they are almost undistinguishable.
-Thus, the performance of the bootstrap rejection schemes is satisfactory.
+Thus, the performance of the bootstrap rejection schemes is satisfactory for a moderately large sample size \(n\).
+For \(n=30\) or 50 the Bootstrap 2 procedure attains the desired significance level, while the power obtained with the Bootstrap 1 method exceeds the 5\% target.